Joel-Raju/joel-raju.github.io/content/posts/2020-03-28---Form-handling-using-React-Hooks.md

 I could be hitting the hornet's nest with this, but I believe form state should be kept locally in the component and not in the global state container.
 The primary reason for this argument is because if we reuse the same form component elsewhere in our app, we often want different state for both the forms.
-Sure we could create additional pieces state for each instance of the form component, but this defeats the purpose of the global state which is to share same state across different components.
+Sure, we could create additional pieces state for each instance of the form component, but this defeats the purpose of the global state which is to share same state across different components.